danabo/blog/content/posts/Redundancy And Copying.md

 Information in our universe can be copied, as evidenced by the ubiquitous copying of computer memory, books and paper everywhere, and our ability to non-destructively see and hear everything around us.
 Information is **copied** (or [cloned](https://en.wikipedia.org/wiki/No-cloning_theorem)) when the state of one system, the target, becomes correlated with the state of another system, the source, without destructively altering the state of the source.
 Information is **moved**, on the other hand, when the state of the source is transferred to the target in a way that leaves the source's state erased or overwritten with something else.
-In general, information copying between two systems is a special case of increasing information redundancy between two systems.
+In general, information copying between two systems is a special case of increasing information redundancy between two systems. <!--more-->

 $$
 \\newcommand{\\0}{\\mathrm{false}}